MrHsiehVCS/unit10-pp/README.md

 ### What is Sudoku?

 A Sudoku puzzle is a puzzle where you are given an `n x n` board and you have to fill it is so that each space contains a number `1 -  n`.
 Every row, column, and block must not have any repeating digits.
-A block is a square group of spaces that is `sqrt(n) x sqrt(x)`, without overlap.
+A block is a square group of spaces that is `sqrt(n)` by `sqrt(n)`, without overlap.
 There are `n` blocks, and they are arranged in a non-overlapping grid.

 Examples can be found at <https://www.websudoku.com/>